AlastairFrench/Spaceship-Titanic-Ensemble-Stacking/README.md

 # Spaceship-Titanic-Ensemble-Stacking

 Python notebook for my submission to the Kaggle datascience competition "Spaceship Titanic".
 For ease of reading I have split up my submission into different repositories for the different sections of my data science framework.
-In this section I used an ensemble stacking method with XGBoost to try and improve my prediciton.
+In this section I used an ensemble stack to try and harness the capabilities of a range of well-performing models to make predictions that have better performance than any single model in the ensemble.

+I prepared the training dataset for the meta-model using k-fold cross-validation of the base models, where the out-of-fold predictions were used as the basis for the training dataset for the meta-model.

 In this repository I have also included the cleaned train and test data from my Spaceship-Titanic-Data-Wrangling repository, as well as the MLA prediction scores from my Spaceship-Titanic-Modelling repository.